1905 Pioneer Avenue, Pittsburgh,

 reassignment, to St. Peter and Paul in Beaver, in November 2011.

-Father Gary Krummert, who hails from
+Father Gary Krummert hailed from

 into the priesthood on June 22, 2002.
 As Parochial Vicar, he served